Christmas wreath cookie recipes with Bible and Catholic Advent object lessons

 Boy, pumpkin and pumpkin spice sure is a shtick for fall foods--everything from IHOP pancakes to coffee creamer, Oreos to beer.
 So I thought, why not tap into that beta-carotene goodness for my +Week-of-school-snacks and +Five-day-school-lunch-menu series?
 Here are healthy kids lunch and snack recipes featuring pumpkin.
 But no pumpkin beer, promise :)

-How I Lost 100 Pounds: Sticking to Your Diet At Restaurants
+How I Lost 100 Pounds: Sticking to My Diet At Restaurants

 I gained a lot of weight after losing two stillborn babies.
 Since 2012, I lost 100 pounds.
 Left is August 2014 and right photo is December 2012 (when I had already started to lose).